 The laws of thermodynamics in physics have contributed significantly to our understanding of energy and phenomenon in the physical world.
-In this article, I explain how these laws of thermodynamics have offered me perspectives on communication, truth and media.
+In this essay, I explain how these laws of thermodynamics have offered me perspectives on communication, truth and media.

 In physics, we have a generally accepted formulation on the laws of thermodynamics or the study of heat.
 The best way to express the first three laws of thermodynamics to a layman is in a sequential order: “You can’t win”, “You can’t break even” and “You cannot get out of the game”.

 The first law of thermodynamics introduces the concept of energy and is a statement about the quantity of energy, and accounts how the system obeys the conservation of energy.
 The second law defines the concept of entropy (or amount of disorder in a system) and focuses on the quality of energy and explains why and how energy will eventually be degraded.

 The second law of thermodynamics is fundamental in our understanding of systems and explain why the arrow of time goes in one direction.
 In fact, there is an analogous version of the 2nd law developed by Claude Shannon in information theory and not surprisingly, the disorder in information always increases.